-Also, on 18 June the Parliament amended Bancruptcy Code prohibiting the accumulation of interest under loan obligations which are being restructured or rehabilitated and establishes that a borrower in both of the foregoing scenarios is not subject to penalties for non-compliance with the respective obligations.
+Also, on 18 June the Parliament amended Bancruptcy Code prohibiting the accumulation of interest under loan obligations which are being restructured or rehabilitated and establishes that a borrow er in both of the foregoing scenarios is not subject to penalties for non-compliance with the respective obligations.
 The said measures apply during the period of quarantine and for 90 days after its end.
 Respectively, if the defaulted obligations were included into the restructuring or rehabilitation plan, their performance shall be spread over the period allocated for restructuring or rehabilitation.
-This measure will become effective once officially signed by the President and officially promulgated.
+This measure came into effect on 17 October 2020.